 Hours: Open daily from 10:00 am to 10:00 pm, except Mondays.

 12. Grab Some Local Chocolate at Lagusta’s Luscious Commissary

 If you have a savor-tooth tiger size sweet tooth like me then be sure to hit up Lagusta’s Luscious while you’re in the always dreamy town of New Paltz, NY.

 Because this place, well, it’s variable foodie nirvana for anyone who loves chocolate since they have a premium selection of bonbons, caramels, and truffles to choose from – all of where are homemade, vegan, organic chocolates that are created using fair-trade products from local farms.

 I also pinkie promise that the chocolate is actually tasty even through it’s totally vegan. it also comes in unique flavors like beet-coriander, pomegranate lemon, yuzu cream, and fig/fennel.

 Plus, if you REALLY like what you taste here, you can even subscribe to their chocolate of the month club and have these confectionary delights delivered right to your door.

 Pro Tip: Another great, local foodie hot spot is the Coppersea Distillery.
-They make artisinal whiskeys using copper stills and grains/fruits that are grown on their 75-acre Farm in Wallkill Valley.
-So, feel free to visit the malt house, barrel house, distillery, and tavern as part of a guided tour or making an apointment for a private whiskey tasting as you enjoy all the best things to do in New Paltz, New York.
+They make artisanal whiskeys using copper stills and grains/fruits that are grown on their 75-acre Farm in Wallkill Valley.
+So, feel free to visit the malt house, barrel house, distillery, and tavern as part of a guided tour or making an appointment for a private whiskey tasting as you enjoy all the best things to do in New Paltz, New York.